dmmoody/dmmoody/README.md

 ## 💼 Proven Track Record in Software Development

 I thrive on results and have a proven track record of bringing to life intricate contraptions of software.
 From the initial blueprint to the grand unveiling, I've steered numerous end-to-end software projects with precision and finesse, meticulously assembling the gears of software engineering.
-My expertise extends to software engineering methodologies, and I'm a connoisseur of project management tools that keep my creations running smoothly.
+My expertise extends to software engineering methodologies, and I'm a connoisseur of software orchestration tools that keep my creations running smoothly.

 ## 👨‍💻 Mastering the Craft